DominikPeters/DominikPeters/README.md

 * [`pqtree.js`](https://github.com/DominikPeters/pqtree.js) - Javascript code for making PQ-trees for the consecutive ones problem.
 * [`drag-drop-weak-orders`](https://github.com/DominikPeters/drag-drop-weak-orders) - code for a simple drag and drop interface for weak orders (rankings with indifferences)
 * [`ethical.diet`](https://github.com/DominikPeters/ethical.diet) - Code behind a website for showing the impact of buying animal products (infrequently maintained).
+* [`hpmor.info`](https://github.com/DominikPeters/hpmor.info) - An annotated version of Harry Potter and the Methods of Rationality (infrequently maintained).